introlab/ros2-migration-notes/README.md

 The `--skip-keys` option is there to skip some dependencies that are not available in the Ubuntu 20.04 repositories.
 Some are installed separatly (`xsimd` and `xtensor`, as shown above), and the others come from the [documentation for building Humble from source](https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Development-Setup.html#install-dependencies-using-rosdep).

 You will need to apply a few patches as shown [here](https://github.com/introlab/t-top/blob/ros2-migration/tools/setup_scripts/ros2_humble_install.sh#L241-L242).
 The patch files are [here (raw libg2o)](https://raw.githubusercontent.com/introlab/t-top/ros2-migration/tools/setup_scripts/patch/libg2o.patch) and [here (raw octomap_msgs)](https://raw.githubusercontent.com/introlab/t-top/ros2-migration/tools/setup_scripts/patch/octomap_msgs.patch).
+The libg2o patch essentially renames the library, as well as adding some ament stuff required to correctly generate the setup files for the package.
+Without the patch, every time the workspace will be sourced, there will be a warning about a missing file.
+The octomap_msgs patch fixes a wrong installation path for a header file which, prevents compilation of dependent packages such as rtabmap.

 Create a file named `colcon_defaults.yaml` in the root of the workspace with the following content:
 ```yaml